 There are no facilities here (‘cos they all got melted by the eruption!) so make sure you use the loo at the cable car station before getting on the bus.

 3. What to Expect When you Start the Hike

 Your guide will introduce him/herself and you will set off over a lava plain; the path here is pretty flat and easy going with lots of volcanic sand and grit.

-At some point, the guide will stop and give you an overview of your surroundings, each visible crater and dates of the last Mount Etna eruptions.
+At some point, the guide will stop and give you an overview of your surroundings, each visible crater, and the dates of the last Mount Etna eruptions.

-As you stand and listen, feeling like you are on the moon, steam will wrap around your feet and legs and you will realise you are standing on Mother Nature's own underfloor heating!
+As you stand and listen, feeling like you are on the moon, steam will wrap around your feet and legs and you will realize you are standing on Mother Nature’s own underfloor heating!